ros-controls/ros2_control_demos/doc/index.rst

 Example 13: "Multi-robot example (tba.)"

-Example 14: "Modular Robots with actuators not providing states and with additional sensors"
+Example 14: "Modular robots with actuators not providing states and with additional sensors"

 .. _ros2_control_demos_install: